cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/08_light_effect/index.md

 - Wrote a final composite shader to combine all the buffers into the final lit scene.

 Our world is so much more atmospheric now, but there's one key ingredient missing... shadows!
 In our next and final effects chapter, we'll bring our lights to life by making them cast dynamic shadows.

+You can find the complete code sample for this chapter, [here](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/08-Light-Effect).

+Continue to the next chapter, [Chapter 09: Shadows Effect](../09_shadows_effect/index.md)